Brazzers

-Brazzers (/ˈbræzərz/, company name: MG Premium Ltd.) is a Canadian pornographic video production company with headquarters in Montreal, Quebec, Canada and legal domicile in Nicosia, Cyprus.
-With an online network consisting of thirty-one hardcore pornography websites, the company's slogan is "World's Best HD Porn Site!".
-The site contains 10,036 videos, which were published by 33 different sites (December 2020).
-Their network of sites features 2,340 pornstar models (December 2020).
+Brazzers (/ˈbræzərz/, company name: MG Premium Ltd.) is a Canadian pornographic video production and distributing company headquartered in Montreal, Quebec, and legal domicile in Nicosia, Cyprus.
+With an online network consisting of thirty-one hardcore pornography websites, the company's slogan is "World's Best HD Porn Site!" and features paid subscription-based content.

+As of December 2020, the company features 2,340 different models and publishes across 31 different sites.

 History

-Founded in 2005 by a group of Montreal investors, Brazzers became part of a larger group of pornographic sites under the corporate name of Mansef.
+Founded in 2004 by a group of Montreal investors, Brazzers became part of a larger group of pornographic sites under the corporate name of Mansef, which combined the names of founders Stephane Manos and brothers Sam and Hassan Youssef.
+The name, "Brazzers", was a humorous mispronunciation of the word, "brothers".
 In 2010, Mansef was sold to Fabian Thylmann and rebranded as Manwin Inc. In December 2012, Thylmann was extradited from Belgium to Germany on suspicion of tax evasion.

-In October 2013, Thylmann sold Manwin's assets, including Brazzers, to an internal management group, Mindgeek.
+In October 2013, Thylmann sold Manwin's assets, including Brazzers, to an internal management group, MindGeek.

 In 2014, Brazzers celebrated its 10th anniversary with a billboard in Times Square in New York City.
 The digital billboard was located at the corner of 47th and 7th and viewable for the entire month of August.
 In 2010, Brazzers had used a Times Square billboard to promote its safe sex campaign and to announce its "Get Rubber!" slogan and website.

-In September 2016, Vigilante broke the news of a database breach suffered by Brazzers, which affected almost 1 million users after the site was hacked in April 2013.
+In September 2016, the data breach monitoring website Vigilante.pw alerted the media to a database breach suffered by Brazzers, which affected almost 1 million users after the site was hacked in April 2013.

-Logo

-The Brazzers logo has changed a few times, however still maintaining the yellow and black coloring and placing an emphasis on the double z letters for branding.

 Operations

-Brazzers is owned and operated by Mindgeek, a multinational officially registered in Luxembourg.
+Brazzers is owned and operated by Aylo, a multinational officially registered in Luxembourg.
+The company was formerly known as MindGeek.

 Brazzers came under industry criticism for associating with streaming media sites like Pornhub.
 In response, in 2009 the company initiated an anti-piracy campaign.

 Litigation

 In 2008, after being fired, producer Bobby Manila sued Brazzers for fraud and violation of the terms of his contract.
-The lawsuit was eventually settled out of court.
+The lawsuit was eventually settled.

 In February 2010, Pink Visual Studio sued Brazzers' parent company, Manwin, for copyright infringement by distributing unlicensed video content on its free video-sharing sites.
 Brazzers' network has been accused of benefiting from unlicensed content by indirectly benefiting from traffic from sharing sites, but this was the first time a well-known studio had filed a lawsuit.
 A class action lawsuit was considered by other studios.

-In 2018, the Government of India banned Brazzers, among other porn websites, after a Uttarakhand High Court court order demanding the same in a rape case where the perpetrators stated they were motivated to do so after watching online pornography.
+In 2018, the Government of India banned Brazzers, among other porn websites, after an order from the Uttarakhand High Court demanding the same in a rape case where the perpetrators stated they were motivated to do so after watching online pornography.